-Although Sonoma Water continually monitors water supply conditions and acts accordingly, actual conditions as of March 2024 serve as the starting point for this AWSDA.
+Although Sonoma Water continually monitors water supply conditions and acts accordingly, actual conditions as of early April 2025 serve as the starting point for this AWSDA.
 Sonoma Water develops supply projections for the remainder of the current year (through June 30) and the subsequent year (July 1 through June 30 of the following year) assuming dry conditions.